mlundine/TransectTools/README.md

 You specify G, C, RR, SSS, and V. Also set the transect length and spacing.
 Set the length pretty high (e.g., 1000).
 50 m is the spacing we have been using.

+Each function works either on a single shoreline section (SSS) or an entire subregion (RR).
+If you are running the function on an entire subregion, you do not need to specify an SSS.
+There is a checkbox to check if you are running on an entire subregion.

 Python>=3.10, geopandas, pandas, gdal, shapely, sys, math, os, numpy, warnings, matplotlib